WeakTr: Exploring Plain Vision Transformer for Weakly-supervised Semantic Segmentation

-\paragraph{\textbf{Improvements of gradient clipping decoder}} To further analyze the improvements brought by our proposed gradient clipping decoder, we conduct ablation experiments for the gradient clipping decoder and present the results in Tab.~\ref{tab:ablcgd}.
+To further analyze the improvements brought by our proposed gradient clipping decoder, we conduct ablation experiments for the gradient clipping decoder and present the results in Table~\ref{tab:ablcgd}.
 Here, we take the naive decoder as our baseline.
 When using a gradient clipping decoder with a start value of 1.2, we could get 1.5\% higher mIoU than the baseline.
 We obtain a 2.5\% higher mIoU than the baseline after processing the results with CRF in the gradient clipping decoder.
-These experiments demonstrate that our proposed gradient clipping decoder is more suitable for the WSSS task than the naive decoder.
+These experiments demonstrate that the proposed gradient clipping decoder is more suitable for the WSSS task than the naive decoder.

-We also conduct an ablation study for the gradient patches shape, as shown in Tab.~\ref{tab:ablcgd-patchshape}, a gradient patch with a resolution of (120, 120) can improve the performance of the gradient clipping decoder by allowing it to better utilize the gradient threshold constraint.
+We also conduct an ablation study for the shape of gradient patches, as shown in Table~\ref{tab:ablcgd-patchshape}, a gradient patch with a resolution of (120, 120) can improve the performance of the gradient clipping decoder by allowing it to better utilize the gradient threshold constraint.

-We further investigated the effectiveness of the gradient clipping decoder during the training process.
-As shown in Fig.~\ref{fig:WeakTr_mIoU}, the results show that the precision of the regions retained by the gradient clipping decoder is around 90\%, compared to only 78.9\% for CAMs in Tab.~\ref{tab:ablaaf}.
+We further investigate the effectiveness of the gradient clipping decoder during the training process.
+As shown in Fig.~\ref{fig:WeakTr_mIoU}, the results show that the precision of the regions retained by the gradient clipping decoder is around 90\%, compared to only 78.9\% for CAM in Table~\ref{tab:ablaaf}.
 Although the gradient clipping decoder discards some gradient regions, it ensures that the learned regions are mostly accurate.
 The blue curve also shows the upper bound that online retraining can reach when guided by ground truth for gradient clipping.